 1. Adware

-You may get a ton of annoying pop-up ads while online, and your web browser may slow down to a point of being almost unusable.
+You may get a ton of annoying pop-up ads while online, and your web browser may slow down to the point of being almost unusable.
 You could even get new extensions and toolbars added to your browser.

 2. Computer virus

 A computer virus is a type of malware that can cause severe operational issues.
-These viruses get designed to spread through systems, files, and programs.
+These viruses are designed to spread through systems, files, and programs.
 They usually work by attaching to an executable host file that runs when the file is opened.

 The code that contains the virus could spread from a document or software through means of file-sharing programs, external media devices, email attachments, and computer networks.
 When you have the best anti-malware software, it works with your specific operating system, like Windows, iOS, or Android, to help prevent computer viruses.